rnystrom/RNTextStatistics/README.md

 This project is an Objective-C port of Dave Child's awesome [Text-Statistics](https://github.com/DaveChild/Text-Statistics) project.
 More information about readability tests can be found [here](http://plainlanguage.com/newreadability.html).

+*There are apparently some errors with syllable counting.
+This is being looked into.*

 ## Installation ##

 Simply drag the RNTextStatistics folder into your project.
 Then import *only* the RNTextStatistics category on NSString into either individual files or your Prefix Header.